yp583/SEAL_Recreation/README.md

+# Exclaimer: This is not my research, simply my own recreation of MIT CSAIL Paper framework called SEAL

 # SEAL: Self-Adapting LLMs

 A PyTorch implementation of **Self-Adapting LLMs (SEAL)**, a framework that enables language models to improve themselves by generating their own synthetic data and optimization parameters ("self-edits") in response to new data.

 ## Overview